modina-eu/sfdcanbac-best-chat/app/docs/airtable.md

 How to setup Airtable
 ========

 First, if you haven't made an account on Airtable, please sign up with your email.
-(If you want to support this project, you can [sign up with my invite code :arrow_upper_right:](https://airtable.com/invite/r/vt3Outyp).
+(If you want to support this project, you can [sign up with my invite code:arrow_upper_right:](https://airtable.com/invite/r/vt3Outyp).
 Thanks!)

 ![diagram](https://cdn.glitch.global/61984d65-52b6-418b-b420-2547b4acca3d/airtable-diagram.png?v=1693822525408)